jkanalakis/deep-recall/README.md

 # Deep Recall

-A hyper-personalized agent memory framework for open-source LLMs to store, retrieve, and seamlessly integrate past user interactions.
-This enables LLMs to tailor responses with relevant personal context.
-It's lightweight, extensible, and easy to deploy on any cloud or local environment.
+A hyper-personalized agent memory framework for open-source LLMs that provides enterprise-grade storage, retrieval, and integration of past user interactions.
+Built with a three-tier architecture (Memory Service, Inference Service, and Orchestrator), it features GPU-optimized inference, vector database integration, and automated scaling.
+The framework enables LLMs to deliver contextually relevant responses while maintaining high performance and reliability.
+It's designed for both cloud and local deployment with comprehensive monitoring and maintenance capabilities.

 ## 🔍 Overview